philstutorials/philstutorials.github.io/DATA601.md

 * [Matplotlib 2.2.3 (see User's Guide>Tutorials and The Matplotlib API)](https://matplotlib.org/contents.html)

 ----
-## All cells share a 'global' set of function definitions, default and imported libraries, and defineed variables.
+## All cells share a 'global' set of function definitions, (default and imported) libraries, and defined variables.
 These things are not local to the cell; *there's no need to repeat library imports, function definitions, or global variable definitions each time you use them in different cells.*

 ## Printing values is not the same as returning a value in a function definition.